mcm1957/ioBroker.lorawan/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## DISCLAIMER
+The rights of the trademarks and company names, remain with their owners and have no relation to this adapter.
+The fairuse policy must continue to be adhered to by the operator of the adapter.
+If this repository is forked, it must be cited as the source.